Member story: Advocates join forces throughout breast cancer journey

 A second opinion made all the difference

 Migler recommended that Nancy visit a UnitedHealthcare cancer Center of Excellence for her second opinion.
 UnitedHealthcare helps guide members with rare, complex cancer cases to treatment within cancer facilities certified by the National Cancer Institute.
-About 30% of newly diagnosed patients have a complex or hard-to-diagnose cancer.3 At the new hospital, the oncologist told Nancy that they could not conclude from the scan that the cancer had actually spread.
+At the new hospital, the oncologist told Nancy that they could not conclude from the scan that the cancer had actually spread.
 So they decided to treat the cancer with a curative intent, starting with chemotherapy.

 Migler was able to coach Nancy through 8 rounds of chemotherapy, explaining important details about each drug she was receiving, the type of monitoring that may be needed and the side effects that might occur.